mohitjain/mohitjain/_posts/2013-07-10-better-way-to-parse-user-info-from-omniauth-hash.markdown

 {% endhighlight %}

-As we all know there is no surety of the hash from the provider so we cant trust it and this 'nil' value can later on create issues as we start using it assuming everything is coming perfectly fine from provider.
+As we all know there is no surety of the hash from the provider so we cant trust it and this 'nil' value can, later on, create issues as we start using it assuming everything is coming perfectly fine from the provider.

 So if you want to generate an error in this case when key is not found a simple way can be using statement modifiers ie